redox-os/ion/manual/src/expansions/05-method.md

 ## Method Arguments

 Some methods may have their behavior tweaked by supplying some additional arguments.
 The `@split()` method, for example, may be optionally supplied a pattern for splitting.
-At the moment, a comma is used to specify that arguments are to follow the input, but each argument supplied after that is space-delimited.

 ```sh
 for elem in @split("some space-delimited values"); echo $elem; end